zhewenjddeng-personal/zhewenjddeng-personal.github.io/_pages/about.md

 My research is on advanced photovoltaics luminescence imaging and instrumentation/automation.
 I develop automated characterization platforms and novel scientific methods to accelerate materials research.
 My work specifically applies to **energy, semiconductor, and optical materials**, with chemical engineering fundamentals.
 I'm proficient in both Python and MATLAB for hardware control and data analysis.

-**I am currently seeking Full-Time R&D, Process, or Automation/Instrumentation Engineering roles starting Summer 2026.
+**I am currently seeking Full-Time R&D, Process, Product or Automation/Instrumentation Engineering roles starting Summer 2026.
 I am also open to advanced internships.**

 Publications
 ======